Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 I also appreciated that the bar had both outlets to charge your phone and hooks for your jacket or purse.

-Teddy’s is known for their grilled cheese sandwiches ranging from creative to classic.
-We opted for menu options where we could try both their tomato soup and their gouda fondue.
+Teddy’s is known for its grilled cheese sandwiches that range from creative to classic.
+We opted for menu options where we could try their tomato soup and gouda fondue.

 Beth also wanted me to mention that it wasn’t as spicy as it sounds.
-She doesn’t like crazy spicy and I typically wish menu items were spicier so she is a better judge of the spice level.
+She doesn’t like crazy spicy, and I typically wish menu items were spicier.
+That makes her a better judge of the spice level.

 “Sweet tooth” is made with Cranberry muenster, sliced gouda & honey butter with a sprinkle of cinnamon sugar on toasted cranberry wild rice bread served with a dipper of gouda fondue.